-The idea of holism started to regain popularity when the endosymbiosis theory was first proposed by Mereschkowski (1905) and further developed by Wallin (1925).
+The idea of holism started to regain popularity in biology when the endosymbiosis theory was first proposed by Mereschkowski (1905) and further developed by Wallin (1925).
 Still accepted today, this theory posits a single origin for eukaryotic cells through the symbiotic assimilation of prokaryotes to form first mitochondria and later plastids (the latter through several independent symbiotic events) via phagocytosis (reviewed in Archibald 2015).
 These ancestral and founding symbiotic events, which prompted the metabolic and cellular complexity of eukaryotic life, most likely occurred in the ocean (Martin et al. 2008).

 Despite the general acceptance of the endosymbiosis theory, the term ‘holobiont’ did not immediately enter the scientific vernacular.
 It was coined by Lynn Margulis in 1990, who proposed that evolution has worked mainly through symbiosis-driven leaps that merged organisms into new forms, referred to as ‘holobionts’, and only secondarily through gradual mutational changes (Margulis and Fester 1991; O’Malley 2017).
 However, the concept was not widely used until it was co-opted by coral biologists over a decade later.
 Corals and dinoflagellate algae of the family Symbiodiniaceae are one of the most iconic examples of symbioses found in nature; most corals are incapable of long-term survival without the products of photosynthesis provided by their endosymbiotic algae.
 Rohwer et al. (2002) were the first to use the word “holobiont” to describe a unit of selection sensu Margulis (Rosenberg et al. 2007b) for corals, where the holobiont comprised the cnidarian polyp (host), algae of the family Symbiodiniaceae, various ectosymbionts (endolithic algae, prokaryotes, fungi, other unicellular eukaryotes), and viruses.

 Although initially driven by studies of marine organisms, much of the research on the emerging properties and significance of holobionts has since been carried out in other fields of research: the microbiota of the rhizosphere of plants or the animal gut became predominant models and have led to an ongoing paradigm shift in agronomy and medical sciences (Bulgarelli et al. 2013; Shreiner et al. 2015; Faure et al. 2018).
 Holobionts occur in terrestrial and aquatic habitats alike, and several analogies between these ecosystems can be made.
 For example, in all of these habitats, interactions within and across holobionts such as induction of chemical defenses, nutrient acquisition, or biofilm formation are mediated by chemical cues and signals in the environment, dubbed infochemicals (Loh et al. 2002; Harder et al. 2012; Rolland et al. 2016; Saha et al. 2019).
 Nevertheless, we can identify two major differences between terrestrial and aquatic systems.
 First, the physicochemical properties of water result in higher chemical connectivity and signaling between macro- and micro-organisms in aquatic or moist environments.
 In marine ecosystems, carbon fluxes also appear to be swifter and trophic modes more flexible, leading to higher plasticity of functional interactions across holobionts (Mitra et al. 2013).
-Moreover, dispersal barriers are usually lower, allowing for faster microbial shifts in marine holobionts (Kinlan and Gaines 2003; Martin-Platero et al. 2018).
+Moreover, dispersal barriers are usually lower, allowing for faster microbial community shifts in marine holobionts (Kinlan and Gaines 2003; Martin-Platero et al. 2018).
 Secondly, phylogenetic diversity at broad taxonomic scales (i.e. supra-kingdom, kingdom and phylum levels), is higher in aquatic realms compared to land, with much of the aquatic diversity yet to be uncovered (de Vargas et al. 2015; Thompson et al. 2017), especially marine viruses (Middelboe and Brussaard 2017; Gregory et al. 2019).
 The recent discovery of such astonishing marine microbial diversity in parallel with the scarcity of marine holobiont research suggest a high potential for complex cross-lineage interactions yet to be explored in marine holobionts (Figure 1).